MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/troubleshoot-deployment-new-outlook.md

 - Search for the “Hide the 'Try the new Outlook' toggle in Outlook” policy.
   - If this policy is enabled, disable it to allow the toggle to appear.

-## Troubleshooting installation issues in the new Outlook client
+## Troubleshoot installation issues in the new Outlook client

 ### Installation issues due to policy restrictions
 Admins who encountered user difficulties in installing new Outlook might have policies in place that prevent app download and installation.